yihui/yihui.org/content/en/2017-12-19-blogdown-book.md

 That is why I care a lot about tutorials about my software packages written by other people.
 I want to see what my software looks like in their eyes.
 Do they emphasize the same things as me?
 Do they recommend the same usage?
 Do they miss important features that I hope users can find out?

-I asked Amber to join me when I saw her patiently explain how to set up GIT and Github, which showed she really cared about beginners.
+I asked Amber to join me when I saw her patiently explain how to set up GIT and GitHub, which showed she really cared about beginners.
 Later, she turned out to be a great tester, too.
 She didn't know everything about **blogdown**, but she read the manuscript, tested a lot of things I mentioned in it, and gave me very detailed feedback.

-Amber's tutorial was written very early (before the **blogdown** book existed) and based on Github Pages.
+Amber's tutorial was written very early (before the **blogdown** book existed) and based on GitHub Pages.
 Alison's tutorial appeared later when the book was still incomplete, and was based on Netlify.
 I was impressed by the super clear workflow she introduced.
 It was exactly what I expected **blogdown** users to follow.

 I didn't know them before and still haven't met them in person.
 As an introvert, I don't care if I have met (or will meet) someone or not.
 I'm more interested in whether I can learn something from another person (in particular, whether the person can clear some of my blind spots).